 If you need help with a porn or sex addiction, reach out to the experts here at Neulia Compulsion Solutions.
 We specialize in discrete and effective treatment for porn and sex addiction through video calls, phone calls, or Skype sessions.

-Having sex addiction recognized by the ICD-11 is also beneficial for those who provide addiction counseling that focuses on sexual compulsions.
+Having a sexual addiction recognized by the ICD-11 is also beneficial for those who provide addiction counseling that focuses on sexual compulsions.
 With the current structure of the healthcare system in the United States, if you do not have insurance, there is a good chance that you can’t afford to be treated for anything physical or mental.
 What many don’t know, though, is that even if you do have insurance and gather the courage to get help for your mental addiction, you still might be responsible for footing the bill.
 If what you are seeking treatment for is not considered a “real thing” in the professional community, you may be out of luck as far as insurance goes.
 That’s why having sex addiction classified by the ICD-11 as a real condition is such a big win for both people who need sex rehab and the professionals who offer it.
 Bottom line is: therapist can now bill insurance for porn and sex addict help.
 This makes it more likely that people with these disorders will find help now that they don’t have to pay out of pocket for it.
 Further, this makes it easier for therapists to do their jobs; they don’t have to worry about bankrupting their clients.

 We as a culture are still a long way from anyone with a psychological disorder feeling able to freely and comfortably talk about their illness and get help.
 With sex addiction being included in the ICD-11, though, that’s big progress towards that future.
 If you or someone you love is being affected by a sex or porn disorder and are looking for discrete and effective relief, reach out to us at 925-278-6068 or contact us online here.
-Don’t let you sex addiction ruin your life, get help today.
+Don’t let your sexual addiction ruin your life, get help today.